saulxy/pokemex/README.md

 # Pokemex
 Online Spanish Pokedex (Even when is documented in English).
-The main goal is have an easy way to check a full pokedex from your computer.
+The main goal is to have an easy way to check a full pokedex from your computer.

 # Setting up your workspace
 No additional steps needed.
-Just get all the dependencies and run:
+Just get all the dependencies and run to test:
 ```
 DEBUG=pokemex:* npm start
 ```